jbmilgrom/blogg/src/post/identity-state-time.md

 decrementOneHundred(20); // 60
 ```

-Invoking this procedure a second time with the same argument produces a different result when the let binding is amended between invocations.
+Invoking this procedure a second time with the same argument produces a different result when the `let` binding is amended between invocations.

 ## Changeability is Fundamental to Object Semantics

-Objects can change.
-An apple can be bitten, a house painted, and a bank account withdrawn from.
-Object implementations follow suit —
+Since objects can change - an apple can be bitten, a house painted, and a bank account withdrawn from - effective object representations must follow suit.

 > [W]e make computational objects…whose behavior changes with time.
-We model state with local state variables, and we model the changes of state with assignments to those variables. — SICP Section 3.1.2
+We model state with local state variables, and we model the changes of state with assignments to those variables. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.1.2

-— `bite`ing an `apple` changes `bites` state, `paint`ing a `house` changes `color` state and `withdraw`ing from a `bankAccount` changes `balance` state.
+`bite`ing an `apple` changes `bites` state, `paint`ing a `house` changes `color` state and `withdraw`ing from a `bankAccount` changes `balance` state.
 The class implementation of a bank account object

 ```ts
 class BankAccount {